Yunanouv/Mini-App-CRUD/README.md

-# Mini-App-CRUD
+# Mini App - CRUD (Create, Read, Update, Delete)
-This repo shows the mini application by creating CRUD function using Python
+This repo shows the mini-application by creating a CRUD function using Python programming